graphql/graphiql/packages/graphiql/README.md

 - `variables`: an optional GraphQL string to use as the initial displayed query variables, if `undefined` is provided, the stored variables will be used.

+- `headers`: an optional GraphQL string to use as the initial displayed request headers, if `undefined` is provided, the stored headers will be used.

 - `operationName`: an optional name of which GraphQL operation should be executed.

 - `response`: an optional JSON string to use as the initial displayed response.
 If not provided, no response will be initially shown.
 You might provide this if illustrating the result of the initial query.